 The part of the site we’ve edited so far corresponds to the homepage of a proper multi-page website.
 Now let’s modify the other sections.

-In this section, we’ll add six images to showcase our services, write the alt text, select to allow users to navigate between pictures, and choose to show a full-size image on click.
-But first, we’ll rename “Work” to “Gallery.”
+In this section, we’ll add six images to showcase the blogs built with DropInBlog, write the alt text, select to allow users to navigate between pictures, and choose to show a full-size image on click.
+But first, we’ll rename “Work” to “Blog Examples.”

 The “Name” field in the left panel actually functions as a URL link, and it is thanks to this function that Carrd can simulate a multi-page website.